copremesis/endoh1/README.md

 https://github.com/copremesis/endoh1/blob/master/endoh1_deobfuscate.c

-this would cool to attempt to rewrite in different languages like:
+I can only _imagine_ -- as an exercise -- to attempt to translate this into:
 * rust
 * kotlin
 * clojure